singnet/dev-portal/docs/products/DecentralizedAIPlatform/CoreConcepts/SmartContracts/mpe/index.md

 2. The sender then needs to send a small amount of tokens to the recipient each time (to the recipient) with signed authorization
 3. The recipient must verify whether the signed authorization and the amount required is correct, and that amount specified does not exceed the funds being escrowed.
-4. The channel nonce is incremented, whenever a claim happens, Actually, the channel is not closed and the task can still continue off line, but a new nonce need to be used.
+4. The channel nonce is incremented, whenever a claim happens, Actually, the channel is not closed and the task can still continue off line, but a new nonce needs to be used.
 5. The sender can perform the following:
    - Can collect all funds remaining after the expiration date.
      <br>-or-
    - Extend the expiration date and add funds to the contract at any moment in time.

 Note: The receiver can withdraw from the channel (same as claim) only using the authorized amount by the sender.
-Whenever a signature is made on a certain format which should be signed by the private key of Kevin, Jack then verifies whether the signature was authentic to Kevin, based on the agreed format.
+Whenever a signature is made in a certain format, it must be signed by Kevin's private key.
+Jack then verifies whether the signature is authentic to Kevin, based on the agreed format.

 ## MPE Use cases